phpbb/phpbb-translation-policies/guidelines.md

                           imageset.cfg

-5. Submissions have to follow as much as possible the [Translation (i18n/L10n) Guidelines](https://area51.phpbb.com/docs/30x/coding-guidelines.html#translation "Translation (i18n/L10n) Guidelines") recommandantions, especially the [Writing style](https://area51.phpbb.com/docs/30x/coding-guidelines.html#writingstyle "Writing style").
+5. Submissions have to follow as much as possible the [3.1 Translation (i18n/L10n) Guidelines](https://area51.phpbb.com/docs/31x/coding-guidelines.html#translation "3.1 Translation (i18n/L10n) Guidelines") recommandantions, especially the [3.1 Writing style](https://area51.phpbb.com/docs/31x/coding-guidelines.html#writingstyle "3.1 Writing style").

-6. All the PHP and text files have to be encoding in UTF-8 without BOM.
+6. All the PHP and text files have to be encoding in UTF-8 without BOM and a new line at the end of the file.
 Many modern text editors use this as a default setting, but we recommend checking it in your editor's settings.
 We recommend you [Notepad++](http://notepad-plus.sourceforge.net/ "Notepad++") or [PSPad](http://www.pspad.com/en/ "PSPad"), both lightweight and free.

 7. The translation is mostly your work and you have a right to hold a copyright and names to it.